White Highlands: Name

-The first European explorers and administrators used the term Highlands to refer to the region no less than 5,000 feet (1,524 m) above sea level, which was best suited climatically for the Europeans to reside.
-During the process of settlement, the term came to be used for the areas not already settled by local African tribes.
+The first European explorers and administrators used the term Highlands to refer to the region no less than 5,000 feet (1,524 m) above sea level, which they believed was best suited climatically for the Europeans to inhabit.
+During the process of settlement, the term came to be used for the areas already settled by local African tribes.
 As The Crown Lands Ordinance of 1902 permitted land grants only to Europeans, the Highlands came to mean only the lands Europeans could own and manage.

 History

 Exploration

-To many early explorers and administrators, the cool climate and absence of populations over large swathes of the Highlands, made it a uniquely attractive area for European settlement in sub-tropical Africa.
+To many early explorers and administrators, the cool climate and absence of populations over large swathes of the Highlands made it a uniquely attractive area for European settlement in sub-tropical Africa.
 In 1893, the explorer Frederick Lugard, whilst lobbying for a railway in East Africa, noted that European settlement in the region was not feasible until the cooler Highlands were made accessible.
 This view was echoed by Sir Harry Johnston who, on completion of the Uganda Railway, noted of the Highlands: